mhvvn/Esp32-Sensor/README.md

-# Esp32-Sensor
+# Esp32-Code
-# Sensor Script for measuring distance using ultrasonic sensor
+# Sensor Script for measuring distance using sensors